Table Of Contents

-The next time the function is called, it checks the cache to see if it has seen the new arguments before.
-If so, it won't perform its calculation, it will just return the value it has written down in the cache.
-If not, it will perform its calculation & add a new record to the cache.
-This way, the function never performs its calculation on the same inputs twice.
+This means the function never performs its calculation on the same inputs twice.
 Reducing CPU time (at a cost of more memory).
-This technique would be used it there was a computationally expensive function that was taking a long time to complete & impacting UX (User Experience).
+This technique is used when there is a computationally expensive function that was taking a long time to complete & impacting UX (User Experience).

 Below is an example of a function that takes a number, multiples it by 2, then returns the result.
 It also logs everytime it performs the calculation.
 We are calling this function 3 times.
 The 3rd call has the same argument as the 1st.
 You can see in the console that the function is calculating each time it is called.

 cache object our function will check everytime its called.

 - do its calculation, return the value & add an entry to the

 You can see in the console, the 3rd time we called the function (with the same input as the 1st call), no calculation was logged.